Why Won’t My Viking Range Stop Clicking

 If cleaning does not stop the clicking, you may need to replace the igniter on your stove.
 Use your owner’s manual to access the igniter and accompanying assembly, and check to see if there are any signs of visible damage.
 Check the igniter, wires, and connected components.
 Take care to make sure that all igniters and burners are plugged into the proper connections, and that they haven’t been switched around.
-If you notice any damage or issue with the ignitors, it may be time for a replacement.
+If you notice any damage or issue with the igniters, it may be time for a replacement.
 More information about it in this article …

 This third step is a bit more technical I nature than the previous troubleshooting tips, so be sure that you are prepared to complete this step correctly if you proceed.